-Established in 1980, the S. Joseph-Benton Harbor Rotary Club Foundation has awarded more than $950,000 in grants to area causes.
+Established in 1980, the S. Joseph-Benton Harbor Rotary Club Foundation has awarded close to $1,000,000 in grants to area causes.
 Through club members’ donations the foundation has grown to over $1.7 million in assets.
 Normally, only income earned by investment of members’ donations is disbursed through grants.
 A volunteer Board of Directors made up of Rotary members sets policy and approves all grants.

 How Does The Foundation Work?

 The St. Joseph – Benton Harbor Rotary Club Foundation’s resources come from gifts made by Rotarians and other individuals, families, businesses, and local organizations.
 Normally, only income earned by the investment of these gifts is disbursed through grants, providing a continuing source of funding to benefit the community.